learnable/visit/README.md

 --------------

 The CreateVisitEvents migration has a foreign key reference to a 'users' table.

-You can remove the foreign key reference and nothing will break.
+If your app doesn't have a 'users' table, edit the <code>create_visit_events</code> migration, remove the foreign key reference and nothing will break.

 Label and captures
 ------------------